 Following my Cuban experience, I embarked on another project, this time documenting the Mississippi Delta in the USA where the blues originated.
 This work was exhibited in a solo exhibition at the Monash Gallery of Art and also shown in the Delta Blues Museum in Clarkdale, USA.
 This project was subsequently documented in a hardcover book Notes from the Mississippi Delta.
 Despite making a dozen visits within eight years, I do not claim to have a full comprehensive study of the Mississippi Delta, only a “footnote” of what the Delta holds.

 In 2013, I participated in a Magnum Photos international workshop concentrating on district 18 in Paris.
-The workshop was conducted by Abbas, a world renowned Magnum photographer.
+The workshop was conducted by the late Abbas Atar, a world renowned Magnum photographer.
 The project concluded with the production of a book of collective images by eleven photographers, including 11 of mine.

 My latest project was documenting my observations of Jaffa (Yaffo), in Israel.
 The project captures Jaffa’s visual uniqueness and the rhythms of daily life from diverse religious and cultural perspectives.
 I attempted to challenge preconceptions and clichéd assumptions about the lives of Arabs and Jews living in Israel (not referring to the West Bank territories ).
 This body of work reflects on Arabs and Jews living as one community.